ravishetyePersonal/modeldb/client/CONTRIBUTING.md

 ## Developer Installation

 From the root directory of the repository, run these commands:
-1. `git submodule init`
-1. `git submodule update`
 1. `cd verta/`
-1. `pip install -e .`
-   1. This means you don't have to rerun `pip install` whenever you make changes.
 1. `pip install -r requirements.txt`
-   1. This installs packages relating to PyPI publication, unit testing, and documentation.
+   1. This installs Verta from the local source, as well as packages relating to PyPI publication, unit testing, and documentation.

 ### Troubleshooting